bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 <sup>2</sup>We compare results from our models with the average human score for each round.
 This implicitly relies on the false premise that all human players can pick a brand-new squad (in practice, use a wildcard) every single round, so the machine scores should ideally be slightly devaluated.

 <sup>3</sup>Subtitutes are accounted for in the available budget, but are not subbed in should any of the players in the first XI not play.

+<sup>4</sup>The GitHub data is usually published 2-3 days after the last game of the round (which was played yesterday, on the 22nd).
+Further, since the Liverpool and West Ham match was postponed, the form data would be incomplete.